-For each of the 100 landscape snapshots generated by the model, non-spatial summaries of area each of the seven vegetation X four seral stage classes were compiled for a) the entire Canfor area, b) the three different spatial areas of the FMA, c) woodland caribou herd areas, and d) natural subregions.
-Results were also summarized by the passive and active land bases (as defined by Canfor) for the combined Canfor areas.
+For each of the 100 landscape snapshots generated by the model, non-spatial summaries of area each of the nine vegetation × four seral stage classes were compiled for a) the entire Weyerhaeuser area, b) the two different spatial areas of the FMA, c) woodland caribou herd areas, and d) natural subregions.
+Results were also summarized by the passive and active land bases (as defined by Weyerhaeuser) for the combined Weyerhaeuser areas.

 Spatial summaries of each landscape snapshot were also captured in the form of old forest patch sizes.
 Pixel membership in a "patch" of old forest was defined only by adjacency.
-Thus, any "old" pixel (as per the age rules defined above) is grouped with any other old pixel that was one of its eight neighbours.
-Old forest patch sizes were calculated two ways; 1) all old forest pixels combined, and 2) old forest pixels from one of the seven forest types.
+Thus, any "old" pixel (as per the age rules defined above) will be grouped with any other old pixel that is one of its eight neighbours.
 If an old forest patch crossed the FMA boundary, only that portion of old forest patches within the FMA boundaries was counted.
-This created a negative bias of the actual size of old forest patch sizes regionally, but it allowed the output to be compared directly to management planning scenarios applicable to the study area boundaries.
+While this created a negative bias of the actual size of old forest patch sizes, it allowed the output to be compared directly to management planning scenarios.